PeterYe2003/database-take-home/solution.md

 Thus, my goal is to optimize for the median path length while maintaining a high overall success rate.
 This was interesting because optimizing for median performance is quite different from optimizing for average performance.
 In order to get a low median path length, we need to start with the path n, 0, 1, ..., 499 frequently.
-This requires $n$ to have a high edge weight to 0, but this will result in a lot of loops because we could go n,0,1,...,n,0....
+This requires $n$ to have a high edge weight to 0, but a tradeoff is that the random walk will have more loops because we could go n,0,1,...,n,0....

 First optimization is to make sure we spend as little time as possible traversing large nodes.
 We do this by having only giving them outgoing edges to 0, and no incoming edges.
 We say large nodes are nodes > 90, as they collectively have less than a 0.03% chance to be queried.
 Second optimization is to connect the nodes in a chain $0 \to 1 \to 2 \to ... \to 90$.
 This way, after we hit node 0, we start on the optimal path.

 For nodes > 7, we also give them a low chance to be sent back to 0.
 This is good, because 7,...,15 is strictly worse than a walk that goes from 7,0,1,...,6.
-Also, the best possible median is 8 (will justify in iteration journey), so we want to maximize P(path length <= 8), and overall success ratio.
-Looping to 0 increases the chance of getting a short path, but decreases the chance we succeed in finding the node (as we will have more loops in our path, so we might not reach node 90 before 10k steps).
+Also, the best possible median is 8 (will justify in results), so we want to maximize P(path length <= 8), and overall success ratio.
+Looping to 0 increases the chance of getting a short path, but decreases the chance we succeed in finding the node (as we will have more loops in our path, so we might not reach larger nodes before 10k steps).

 ### Implementation Details

-The implementation was extremely straightforward.
-I just did edges from n to n+1 for $n \leq 90$, some edges to 0 where the weight is linearly increasing with respect to $n$ for $8 \leq n \leq 90$, and for $n > 90$, I had only one edge going to 0.
+The implementation was straightforward.
+I created edges from n to n+1 for $n \leq 90$, edges to 0 where the weight was linearly increasing with respect to $n$ for $8 \leq n \leq 90$.
+For $n > 90$, I had only one edge going to the 0 node.

 ### Results